wdporter/i-am-that-vuepress/37-beyond-pain-and-pleasure-there-is-bliss/readme.md

 **Q:**&ensp;All I know is that sometimes the mind works and sometimes it stops.
 The experience of mental silence I call the abeyance of the mind.

 **M:**&ensp;Call it silence, or void, or abeyance, the fact is that the three — experiencer, experiencing, experience — are not.
-In witnessing, in awareness, self-consciousness, the sense of being this or that, is not.
-Unidentified being remains.
+In witnessing, in awareness, self-consciousness, the sense of beïng this or that, is not.
+Unidentified beïng remains.

 **Q:**&ensp;As a state of unconsciousness?